coderjoe/coderjoe.github.com/_posts/2006-08-12-updated-rnd-benchmarks.markdown

 ---
 layout: post
 title: Updated RND Benchmarks
 wordpress_id: 17
 wordpress_url: /archive/2006/08/12/updated-rnd-benchmarks/
 comments: true
 categories:
-- coding
+- programming
 tags:
-- JavaScript
-- Benchmarks
+- javascript
 ---

 Since the original author was curious about the results from my updated benchmarks here they are.
 I will only report results from test-fixed.html as I do consider test-unfairdom.html to be unfair in favor of the dom example.
 Then again I did make it so you already knew that. ;)